Don't Miss the Last Supermoon of 2025 on December 4 | 🔬 LatestLY

 Also Read | Virus Has Killed Almost 9 Million Birds - and Counting.

-On December 4, 2025, the moon will be around 17,000 miles (around 27,300 kilometers) closer to Earth.
+On December 4, 2025, the moon will be around 17,000 miles (27,300 kilometers) closer to Earth.
 This supermoon is also known as a "cold" full moon because it marks the start of colder, darker months ahead.

 A 'moon illusion' on the horizon